 Carol Wollenberg, Joy Goodenough Circle

-Kay Gullberg and Joy Goodenough, Katherine B. Friele Circle
+Kay Gullberg and Esther Ross, Katherine B. Friele Circle

 Sharon Truax, Norene Boyd Circle